queryverse/Query.jl/docs/src/experimental.md

 If one uses both `_` and `__`, Query will automatically create an anonymous function with two arguments.
-For example, the result selector in the `@join` command requires an anonymous function that takes two arguments.
+For example, the result selector in the `@join` command requires a function that takes two arguments.
 This can be written succinctly like this:

 ```julia